thegetty/artistryinbronze/content/essays/6_Pacifico_text_Transmittal.md

 We can also assume that the Apolline allegory, shown through the detailed style and the formal magnificence of our Apollo, is a symbolic expression of the power of a restricted elite (**fig. 6.2**).
 Outside the confines of Rome, the forms of communication of the central power and its modalities of reception by the local elites found their expression in a complex game of interactions.
 The ties between Rome and Campania were strengthened and most fully expressed during the Augustan age through the creation of *regio I*.

-To the Romans, Campania is the ideal place to heal the disagreement between *luxuria* and *mos* *maiorum* through the experience of *otium*.
+To the Romans, Campania is the ideal place to heal the disagreement between *luxuria* and *mos maiorum* through the experience of *otium*.
 The collecting of and taste for art, the luxurious furniture and decorations, the practice of the thermal baths, and the theater experienced in the villas of Campania became paradigmatic of the golden age as promoted by Augustan propaganda.

 Mostly probably, the bronze Apollo is proof of how the most influential Campanian families, whose lives were spent on the coast, adhered to and identified themselves with this cultural program and with the mythology of the mastery of the *princeps*.

 We still have to evaluate and analyze the aspects of the head that indicate the characteristic features of this Italian production.
 The artisans’ ability to meld tradition and innovation reflects both the cosmopolitan heritage of the Hellenic universe and a parallel elaboration of Vesuvian and, on a larger scale, Magna Grecian influences, played out at that particular moment of transition from the tumultuous Republican period to the florid Augustan peace of whom Apollo is the tutelary deity.

-\[A-head\]Bibliography

-\[bibliography\]
+## Bibliography

-Andreae 2001
+Andreae 2001<br />

-Andreae, B. 2001. *Skulptur des Hellenismus.* Munich: Hirmer.
+Andreae, B. 2001. *Skulptur des Hellenismus*.
+Munich: Hirmer.

-L’Apollo 1961
+L’Apollo 1961<br />
 “L’Apollo di Salerno.”
 1961.
 In *Apollo: Bollettino dei Musei Provinciali del Salernitano* 1: 3–20.

-Giorgetti et al. 1991
+Giorgetti et al. 1991<br />
 Giorgetti, F., M. Miccio, P. Pellecchi, and R. Pecchioli.
 1991.
 “Indagini sulle caratteristiche tecnologiche e sullo stato di conservazione.” *Apollo: Bollettino dei Musei Provinciali del Salernitano* 7: 15–18.

-Giumlia-Mair 2015
+Giumlia-Mair 2015<br />
 Giumlia-Mair, A. 2015.
 “Techno-Chronology?
 Alloy Composition and the Use of Technical Features for the Dating of Ancient Bronzes.”
 In *Power and Pathos: Bronze Sculpture of the Hellenistic World*, ed.
 J. M. Daehner and K. Lapatin, 167–81.
 Los Angeles: J. Paul Getty Museum.

-Guarino 1991
+Guarino 1991<br />
 Guarino, D. P. 1991.
 “L’Apollo di Salerno: Dalla conservazione alla lettura del reperto.” *Apollo: Bollettino dei Musei Provinciali del Salernitano* 7: 4–22.

-Horn 1937
+Horn 1937<br />
 Horn, R. 1937.
 “Archäologische Funde in Italien, Tripolitanien, der Kyrenaika und Albanien vom Oktober 1936 bis Oktober 1937.” *AA* 3/4: 348­–466.

-Maiuri 1942
+Maiuri 1942<br />
 Maiuri, A. 1942.
 Untitled note. *RendAccIt* 3: 10–2.

-Mustilli, D. 1937/38
+Mustilli, D. 1937/38<br />
 Mustilli, D. 1937/38.
-“L’Apollo di Salerno.” *BdA,* ser.
+“L’Apollo di Salerno.” *BdA*, ser.
 3, 31: 136–46.

-Pacifico 2015
+Pacifico 2015<br />
 Pacifico, S. 2015.
 “Head of Apollo.”
-In In *Power and Pathos: Bronze Sculpture of the Hellenistic World*, ed.
+In *Power and Pathos: Bronze Sculpture of the Hellenistic World*, ed.
 J. M. Daehner and K. Lapatin, 236–37.
 Los Angeles: J. Paul Getty Museum.

-Palmentieri 2011
+Palmentieri 2011<br />
 Palmentieri, A. 2011.
 “Testa di Apollo citaredo.”
 In *Dopo lo Tsunami: Salerno Antica*, ed.
 A. Campanelli, 103–105.
 Exh. cat.
 Salerno, Complesso monumentale si Santa Lucia.
 Naples: Art’m.

-Technau 1931
+Technau 1931<br />
 Technau, W. 1931.
 “Bericht über Archäologische Funde in Italien, Tripolitanien, der Kyrenaika und Albanien von Oktober 1930 bis Oktober 1931.” *AA* 3/4: 620–710.

 [^1]: Giorgetti et al. 1971.